Mon-Fri: 9AM - 6PM

 A Limited Supply of Lenders…

 The biggest issue with securing business financing after the COVID-19 pandemic is that many of the funding sources have dried up.
 That’s simply because the pandemic has forced the vast bulk of all offices to close their doors and send staff home.

 With the virus now beginning to subside (albeit slowly) some financial funding businesses are beginning to make their presence known again, especially in the private sector.

 Overall though, whilst some companies are still operating as normal, the fact remains that lenders are definitely going to be a little more conservative than they were this time last year, both in terms of the clients they choose to work with, and the loan amounts they’re willing to issue.

 Small-Business Financing After COVID-19

-The future might seem bleak for business financing post COVID-19, but as long as you’re not working in the riskiest of sectors and have a decent credit score and financial track record, it’s still perfectly possible to gain financing and go on to thrive in these uncertain times!
+The future might seem bleak for business financing post-COVID-19, but as long as you’re not working in the riskiest of sectors and have a decent credit score and financial track record, it’s still perfectly possible to gain financing and go on to thrive in these uncertain times!
 Some of the popular financing options prevalent today are Equipment Financing and Merchant Cash Advances.
 AMP Advance’s network of lenders can secure financing for all industries including high-risk industries from auto dealers to luxury retail stores.
-Learn more about our options here.
+Learn more about our funding solutions.